The expansion $\star$ mod $\bar{o}(\hbar^4)$ and computer-assisted proof schemes in the Kontsevich deformation quantization: The Kontsevich -product

 \begin{rem} For some (basic) graphs it happens that the weight integrand in \eqref{EqWeight}, as a differential $2k$-form, vanishes identically, even if the graph is not zero due to skew\/-\/symmetry.
 This is the case for $21$ out of $149$ nonzero basic graphs at~$k=4$; see also Appendix \ref{AppNumericalWeights}. \end{rem}

-For calculations of particular weight integrals we refer to the literature in section \ref{SecAgreeLiteratureExperiment}.
+For calculations of particular weight integrals we refer to the literature in section \ref{SecDiscussion}.

 \begin{rem}[rationality] Willwacher and Felder~\cite{WillwacherFelderIrrationality} express the weight of a graph in $\tilde{G}_{2,7}$ as $p\cdot\zeta(3)^2/\pi^6 + q$ where $p$ and $q$ are rational numbers and $\zeta$ is the Riemann $\zeta$-\/function.
 Whether $\zeta(3)^2/\pi^6$ is rational or not is an open problem.
 The software which we presently discuss supports -- through {\tt GiNaC} \cite{GiNaC} -- the input of $\zeta$-values as coefficients, e.g. the expression $\zeta(3)^2/\pi^6$ can be input as {\tt zeta(3)\symbol{"5E}2/Pi\symbol{"5E}6}.
-This can be used e.g. to express other weights in terms of such values. \end{rem}
+This can be used e.g. to express other weights in terms of such values.
+According to Banks--Panzer--Pym in \cite{BanksPanzerPym}, $\mathbb{Q}[(2\pi)^{-1}]$-linear combinations of multiple zeta values actually start to appear in the harmonic weight coefficients in the $\star$-product, but at order $\hbar^6$.
+They do not yet appear at order $4$ (or rather, they are all seen to be rational at order $4$).

+Is any of the weights transcendental?
+This has not been proved, so that it remains unknown whether any of them is or none of them are. \end{rem}

 All the above being said about methods to obtain the values~$w(\Gamma)$ for Kontsevich graph weights and about the schemes to generate linear relations between these numbers, we observe that the requirement of associativity for the $\star$-\/product modulo~$\bar{o}(\hbar^k)$, whenever that structure is completely known at all orders up to~$\hbar^k$, is an ample source of relations of that kind.
 This will be used intensively in chapter~\ref{SecAssoc} from p.~\pageref{SecAssoc} onwards.
 In particular, we mention here that the values of weights of graphs at order $\ell$ may be restricted by the associativity requirement at orders $>\ell$, by restriction to fixed differential orders $(i,j,k)$ (see Lemma \ref{Lemma} on p. \pageref{Lemma}).